-Rava laddu is a festive sweet of delicious balls made with semolina (cream of wheat), sugar, ghee (clarified butter), nuts and flavored with ground cardamom.
+Rava Laddu also known as Suji ke Laddu is a festive sweet of delicious balls made with cream of wheat (rava or suji), sugar, ghee (clarified butter), nuts and flavored with ground cardamom.
 While there are many variations of making this popular Indian sweet, I share an easy Rava Laddu recipe that gets made quickly and tastes awesome.
-Learn how to make perfect Rava Laddu with my step-by-step photos and video.
+Learn how to make perfect Rava Ladoo with my step-by-step photos and video.

 Table of Contents

 It is a very popular and decadent Indian sweet made during festivals like Diwali, Janmashtami, Ganesh Chaturthi etc. Basically these are sweetened semolina balls.
 In Hindi, this sweet is called suji ke laddu.
 Since rava is known as sooji or suji in Hindi.

 Here I am sharing a Maharashtrian style recipe that I had learned from my aunt.
 This is an easy, quick and tasty recipe that does not take much time.
 Thus for festivals like Diwali, this suji ke ladoo recipe is apt as it can be easily made in less time.